dirk/active_replicas/README.md

 The new connection handler manages connection pools for each configured primary and replica database(s).
 Externally it provides instances of [`ProxyingConnectionPool`](http://www.rubydoc.info/github/dirk/active_replicas/master/ActiveReplicas/ProxyingConnectionPool) in place of normal connection pools.
 Those proxying pools then forward connection methods to primary or replica pools.

+### Using it with Ruby on Rails

+ActiveReplicas works seamlessly within the Rails request lifecycle.
+It extends the [`clear_active_connections!` called in ActiveRecord's middleware](https://github.com/rails/rails/blob/4-2-stable/activerecord/lib/active_record/connection_adapters/abstract/connection_pool.rb#L645-L663) to not only clear the active connections (releasing them back to their respective pool) but also resets the primary/replica state.
+That way the next connection will start out using a replica.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub][].
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.